hanishkvc/prgs-rustland-tester-fuzzerk/README.md

   When ever a variable is used, 1st it is checked wrt

-  * the current function's arguments
+  * the current function's arguments, and if so, then inturn the corresponding local variable from a parent caller or a global variable.

   * the current function's local variables list